A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Introduction

 \section{Introduction}

 Due to the rapid increase of data demands in recent years, wireless co-band communication has drawn significant interest in both theory and practice.
 Bluetooth and Wi-Fi have both been established on 2.4 GHz band, and more recently 3GPP introduced LTE Licensed Assisted Access (LAA) to offload LTE packets to unlicensed spectrum at 5 GHz, which causes Wi-Fi and LAA to coexist.
 Such emerging technologies motivate the study of co-band interference between cellular networks in network information theory.
-In this paper, we obtain an approximate capacity region for a class of mutually interfering two-cell networks in which there is interference from one of the transmitters of the MAC to the receiver of the other MAC.
+In this paper, we obtain bounds on the capacity region and approximate capacity regions for the discrete-memoryless, semi-deterministic and Gaussian classes of mutually interfering two-cell MAC networks in which there is interference from one of the transmitters of the MAC to the receiver of the other MAC.
 For brevity, we refer to this two-cell network as the MAC-IC-MAC.
-As shown in Fig.\,\ref{fig:API-MAC}, the MAC-IC-MAC captures many practical communication scenarios.
-Fig.\,\ref{fig:Cellular-Networks} shows an uplink cellular network where users a0 and b0 are located on the cell edge so that interference paths exist between the two cells as indicated by the dashed arrows, meanwhile users a1 and b1 do not cause interference to the neighboring cell due to their favorable access location in their own cell.
-Fig.\,\ref{fig:Femto-Cell-Networks} represents a femto cell network, where similar partial interference exists between the macro cell and femto cell.
+As shown in Fig.\,\ref{fig:mim-ex}, the MAC-IC-MAC captures many practical communication scenarios.
+Fig.\,\ref{fig:mim-ex-1} shows an uplink cellular network where devices 1.1 and 2.1 are located on the cell edge so that interference paths exist between the two cells as indicated by the dashed arrows, whereas devices 1.2 and 2.2 do not cause interference to the neighboring cell due to their favorable access location in their own cell.
+Fig.\,\ref{fig:mim-ex-2} represents a femtocell network, where similar partial interference exists between the macrocell and femtocell.
 The study of the capacity region of MAC-IC-MAC could therefore provide an approach to increasing uplink throughput and cell edge spectrum efficiency for co-band networks.

+From a theoretical point of view, this paper on the MAC-IC-MAC can be seen as the outcome of an effort to unify and generalize the capacity results for the MAC \cite{liao1972multiple,ahlswede1973multi,wyner1974recent} on the one hand, and the more recent capacity approximations for the two-user IC \cite{carleial1978interference,han1981new,chong2006comparison,kobayashi2007further,telatar2007bounds,chong2008han,etkin2008gaussian} on the other.
+The main results of this paper are described next.